BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_05/ch_5_exercises.md

 </html>
 ```

-**6. Refer to the My Favorite Eras source code in Figure 5.10.
+### 6. Refer to the My Favorite Eras source code in Figure 5.10.
 Provide a modified table that is more accessible.
 Specifically, add an `id` attribute value to the `th` element at the head of each column and each row.
-Also, add a `headers` attribute to the Mesozoic and Cenozoic `th` elements and to every `td` element.**
+Also, add a `headers` attribute to the Mesozoic and Cenozoic `th` elements and to every `td` element.

-**My answer:**
 ```html
 <table>
 <caption>My Favorite Eras</caption>